3 August 2020 updated

 2 Non-matching engine requests

-Each sub-account has a rate limit of 200 requests per second.
+Each sub-account has a rate limit of 30 requests per second with a burst of 200.
 This setup is the same for WS, REST and FIX.

 These limits include session-level messages like a heartbeat, test request etc.